 - You then need to provide more expanded detail about the recent advances in your solution that are helping your customers keep pace with the market and anything your competition is offering.

-When it comes to what kind of message works best in a renewal scenario, the results speak for themselves.
+When it comes to what kind of message works best in a sales renewal strategy, the results speak for themselves.

 Let’s go into a little more detail about the different elements of the best “Why Stay” story.